zachjbrowning/fundus-ed/README.md

 ## Adding a fundus: Papilloedema

 1. Inside the `config.ts` file, we want to define a new configuration.
-Lets do this by writing:
+We are defining a constant (const) that is visible by all the code (export), giving it some arbritary name (papConfig - it really doesn't matter what it is called though), and we have given it a type (FundiConfig).
+Giving it the type is really important, because now if we don't stick to the strict type rules we defined earlier, we'll get an error.
 ```
 export const papConfig: FundiConfig = {

 }
 ```
-    We are defining a constant (const) that is visible by all the code (export), giving it some arbritary name (papConfig - it really doesn't matter what it is called though), and we have given it a type (FundiConfig).
-Giving it the type is really important, because now if we don't stick to the strict type rules we defined earlier, we'll get an error.
 2. Back inside the `fundi.ts` file, we now need to register that new configuration so that our website knows it exists.
 First off, we're going to give our configuration a nickname (again, name doesn't matter too much, its just the name the code uses to reference the configs).
 ```
 export enum FUNDI {